The Blade Itself

 The Blade Itself is a 2007 crime thriller novel by Marcus Sakey.

 Plot summary

 The novel, set in Chicago, is the story of two childhood friends and young criminals, Danny Carter and Evan McGann.
-Years after their criminal partnership dissolved, just as Carter has reformed himself and started a respectable new life, his former partner soon returns from prison to threaten Carter's peaceful new existence with demands of re-teaming.
+Years after their criminal partnership dissolved, like Carter has reformed himself and started a respectable new life, his former partner soon returns from prison to threaten Carter's peaceful new existence with demands of re-teaming.

 Reception

 The Blade Itself was selected as a New York Times Editor's Pick and named one of Esquire Magazine's 5 Best Reads of 2007.

-Adaptations
+Potential film adaptation

-Director and actor Ben Affleck bought the film rights to the novel in 2008 for his production company.
+In 2008, director and actor Ben Affleck bought the film rights to the novel for his production company.
+On November 3, 2009, Chris Pine was expected to star, Affleck would produce and write a draft of the script, and Steven Zaillian and Sam Raimi were in negotiations to direct.
+In October 2014, Raimi was set to produce the film adaptation without Affleck, with Aaron Stockard writing the script, and Tobey Maguire starring and producing the film.